MicrosoftDocs/cloud-adoption-framework/docs/governance/journeys/complex-enterprise/multiple-layers-of-governance.md

 ms.custom: governance
 ---

-# Complex Enterprise guide: Multiple layers of governance
+# Governance guide for complex enterprises: Multiple layers of governance

 When large enterprises require multiple layers of governance, there are greater levels of complexity that must be factored into the governance MVP and later governance improvements.